-Yes, you can cancel your mortgage life insurance policy, usually without any penalties.
+Yes, you can cancel your ML insurance policy, usually without any penalties.
 If you stop making premium payments, your mortgage life insurance coverage will lapse.
 If you’ve recently purchased a mortgage life insurance policy from a lender but are having doubts about whether it’s the right type of financial protection, most insurers will even issue a refund to premiums paid if you cancel your policy within at least 30 days.
 Some lenders will issue premium refunds within the first 60 days.

 When does mortgage insurance make sense?

-The main scenario in which it makes more sense to buy mortgage life insurance instead of a traditional life insurance policy is if you are not eligible for conventional life insurance coverage, whether for health or lifestyle reasons.
+The main scenario in which it makes more sense to buy ML insurance instead of a traditional life insurance policy is if you are not eligible for conventional life insurance coverage, whether for health or lifestyle reasons.
 Generally, it is easier to qualify for mortgage life insurance coverage because the application process does not require the same underwriting.
 Even so, it may be more beneficial to explore a no medical life insurance policy, which has higher premiums but a fixed death benefit.

 Because mortgage life insurance is easy to cancel, you may also consider buying a policy as a stop-gap solution.
 For example, a mortgage life insurance policy can provide immediate protection when you sign your mortgage contract.
 You can keep it in place while you shop around for the right life insurance policy.
-Many mortgage life insurance providers will even refund your premiums if you cancel your policy within the first month of coverage.
+Many ML insurance providers will even refund your premiums if you cancel your policy within the first month of coverage.